adambard/learnxinyminutes-docs/solidity.html.markdown

 include modifier (guard) clauses, event notifiers for listeners, and custom global variables.

-Some Ethereum contract examples include crowdfunding, voting, and blind auctions.
+Some Ethereum contract examples include crowdfunding, voting, [decentralized finance](https://defipulse.com/), and blind auctions.

 There is a high risk and high cost of errors in Solidity code, so you must be very careful to test and slowly rollout.
 WITH THE RAPID CHANGES IN ETHEREUM, THIS DOCUMENT IS UNLIKELY TO STAY UP TO